 Why should you even get professional training?

 Let’s start with why you should get professional training in the first place.
 You don’t technically need any sort of certification or training to become an interior decorator.
 If you want, you can just wake up one day and decide you want to be one!
 You may even potentially become one of the leading decorators in your area.
-But the chances of success aren’t great if you don’t have any professional knowledge in the field.
+But your chance of success isn’t very high without professional knowledge in the field.

 A quick search online will bring up results that say “interior decorating degree” or “interior decorating certification”.
 To a novice, they might sound like the same thing – but they’re definitely not.
 Let’s explore the differences between the two!